Reimagined RV Coffee Table

-You can see how we created a more rustic top for the table using shiplap in the video below.
-I realize you may not have the same table or be able to complete the exact same project, but hope the video can serve as inspiration for you to make a change to something you currently have but don’t necessarily love.
+I realize you may not have the same table or be able to complete the exact same project, but hope this post can serve as inspiration for you to make a change to something you currently have but don’t necessarily love.
 That doesn’t mean you have to go and buy something you don’t love, in fact, I would generally advise against that.
-With that said, if you do buy something and later realize it doesn’t work, that doesn’t mean you can’t change it.
+With that said, if you do buy something and later realize it doesn’t work, that doesn’t mean you can’t change it!

 When it comes to furniture in a tiny space, you’ll soon discover function often beats form, but if you can blend the two you’ve got a real winner!

-Do you use a coffee table or alternative option in your tiny space?
-Or is there something in your home you’d like to reimagine?
+Do you use a coffee table or an alternative option in your tiny space?
 Tell us about it in the comments below!